 Location, Location, Location

-For the boys, I have more than one location for them to do their work just because sitting in one location all day is just boring and can feel stifling after a while.
+For my boys, I have more than one location for them to do their work just because sitting in one location all day is just boring and can feel stifling after a while.

 Create a List